What they do

 Required registration and licensing

-To work as a mortgage broker in Western Australia, you may need to obtain an Australian Credit Licence from the Australian Securities and Investment Commission
+To work as a broker in Western Australia, you may need to obtain an Australian Credit Licence from the Australian Securities and Investment Commission